ebertolazzi/G1fitting/README.md

 `plot( XY(1,:), XY(2,:), '-r' ) ;`

-Three sample scripts: TestN0, TestN1, TestN2 shows how to use the functions.
+Four sample scripts: TestN0, TestN1, TestN2 and TestN3 shows how to use the functions.

+**Mex files for fast computation:**

+In directory `mex_srcs` you find a C++ implementation of the proposed algorithm with `mex` interface.
+To compile run `Compile` from MATLAB window.
+After compilation the compiled version of the scripts

+- buildClothoid
+- evalClothoid
+- FresnelCS
+- GeneralizedFresnelCS
+- pointsOnClothoid

+are available in the `G1fitting` directoty.

 **Authors:**